Morgaroth/sbt-clearer/README.md

 #### And use it !

-        simply type clearConsole in sbt interactive mode and enjoy 30 lines of nothing ;]
+        simply type clearConsole in sbt interactive mode and enjoy 30 lines of nothing, which in the end means clear console

+######## More configuraion in second release